Your Starter Emergency Fund

 For more ideas, check out this article on increasing your income.

 If you don’t have a starter emergency fund, treat getting one like an emergency! 🙂 Try to have your starter emergency fund funded in a month or less if you can by making extra money and reducing your spending.
-And then after you have your starter emergency fund and have paid off your nonmortgage debt, work to build your fully funded emergency fund of three to six months’ worth of expenses.

 How much do you feel is a good amount for your starter emergency fund?
 What ideas do you have for funding your starter emergency fund?
 Leave a comment below and let me know—I would love to hear your ideas!